gilesmartin/teslarouter/README.md

 Download Raspberry Pi Imager to your PC/Mac.
 Insert the MicroSD Card into the card reader and insert the reader into anavailable USB port on your mac/PC

 On your Mac/PC go to the OpenWRT firmware selector.
-Chhose the following options:
+Choose the following options:

 Device: "Raspberry Pi A/A+/B/B+/CM/Zero/ZeroW"
 Release: "24.10.0 RCX"